 We all live busy, stress-filled lives, and sometimes we’re so busy that we forget to give ourselves a break.
 Research has shown that vacations can help to reduce stress, stave off burnout, strengthen bonds with loved ones, and promote overall well-being.
 If you’re on a tight budget, you may feel that going on a vacation isn’t possible.
 Trips can be expensive, but they don’t have to be!
-Follow these tips to have an awesome vacation on a shoestring budget.
+Follow these 5 tips for traveling on a budget.

 Choose a Unique Location